 - 1. To enable learners to formulate professional documents in a structured manner that meets the corporate requirements. - 2.
 To provide an appropriate environment, opportunity and scope to the learners to acquire skills such as collaboration, leadership qualities, assertiveness etc. necessary for group discussion and team building. - 3.
-To promote the importance of having an impressive personality that will enhance self-esteem, build self-confidence and sensitize the learners in appropriate behavior. - 4.
+To promote the importance of having an impressive personality that will enhance self-esteem, build self-confidence and sensitize the learners in appropriate behaviour. - 4.
 To prepare the learners for campus placement, employability and competitive examination required for lifelong learning. - 5.
 To inculcate the ethical code of conduct and corporate etiquettes. - 6.
-To develop effective presentation, research and organizational and creative skills necessary for global and industrial set up.
+To develop effective presentation, research and organisational and creative skills necessary for global and industrial set up. - 7.
+Drafting effective written discourse with specific emphasis on report, proposal writing and documentation of business meetings. - 8.
+Fluent speaking, developing confidence, positive approach, responsibility, empathy and presentation skills in social, academic and professional settings. - 9.
+Writing resume and statement of purpose for academic and professional development. - 10.
+Fostering ethical decisions and behaviour in academic and professional settings. - 11.
+Skilful questioning, organizing information, learning to find credible sources and verifying information from several sources. - 12.
+Using imagination and out of the box thinking to create something unique and extraordinary.